 Birmingham to the Isle of Wight

 Getting from Birmingham and the West Midlands to the Isle of Wight is simple and achievable in just 3½ hours if travelling by train to Southampton and then by Red Jet Hi-Speed ferry to West Cowes.
-This makes the Island the perfect destination for a holiday or short-break travelling either by public transport or by car.
+This makes the Island closer than Cornwall and the perfect destination for a holiday or short-break travelling by public transport or by car.

 Birmingham to the Isle of Wight by train

 Cross County Trains operate up to 2 direct trains per hour from Birmingham New Street to Southampton Central station with the journey time taking as little as 2 hours 37 minutes.
 When connecting with Red Funnel's Red Jet Hi-Speed services to West Cowes, you can reach the Isle of Wight in less than 3½ hours.

 Through rail tickets which include the ferry to Cowes East or Cowes West on the Isle of Wight can be purchased from any Birmingham station ticket office and many rail ticket machines.